mriot/feed-to-webhook/README.md

 Most embeds consist of an icon along with the feed's title, a heading to the article, some text, and an image.
 In the footer, you'll find the feed's source and the date of the article.

 - The icon typically comes from the feed itself (or defaults to the website's favicon), but you can override this in the config to use a custom icon.
-  - To get almost any website's favicon, use `https://www.google.com/s2/favicons?domain=<domain>`.

 - If any images are found within the article, the first one will be used as the embed's image.

 ### Example

 ![example embed](https://github.com/mriot/feed-to-webhook/assets/24588573/2de472c9-1429-4119-bb74-a68a9ba93fbc)

+> [!TIP]
+> Use <https://www.google.com/s2/favicons?sz=128&domain=github.com> to get the favicon of almost any website.
+> It's by far the most reliable service.

 ---